diegopetrucci/Marvel-API-demo/README.md

 #### UI quirks

 * As apparent when launching the app, the status bar is not colored by the background color.
 I've not found yet a satisfactory way of doing this in SwiftUI.
-* Images in the `My Squad` section disappear when coming back from the detail view.
-I am not sure of what's the cause of this, as I've tried two approaches (or three, even, with AsyncImage v1, v2, and +hack).
-I would say probably a SwiftUI bug as when adding an `id` with the `.id()` modifier to the `ScrollView` the images start to flicker.
 * Even though I've assigned a background color to _every single_ view, a white part still shows up when scrolling the root view.
 It looks again like it's a ScrollView issue.
-* Adding a `ScrollView` to the `HeroDetail` screen makes it crash.
-I've not found yet a good solution to this, and I do believe it's a bug.
-Scroll views in SwiftUI are really really really buggy.
-4. Images are not displayed correctly all the time.
-Again, as the code to fetch them is shared, that is likely not the problem.
-One strong example is the hero detail screen where the `viewDidAppear` method is never called, while it is in every other instance.
-6. The button to remove a superhero from the squad looks odd.
+* The button to remove a superhero from the squad looks odd.
 Specifically, it has an internal frame that does not have a `cornerRadius`, but the border has it.
 Doing the intuitive thing of applying a cornerRadius to the internal frame too makes the button shrink considerably ending up hugging the text.
 Another SwiftUI bug.
-7. It would be better for the UI changes to be triggered in `viewWillAppear` and not `viewDidAppear`, as the reloading is apparent to the user.
+*.
+It would be better for the UI changes to be triggered in `viewWillAppear` and not `viewDidAppear`, as the reloading is apparent to the user.
 This is currently not possible with SwiftUI.

 #### Data provider